 However, it's important to note that while evaporative coolers can help cool the air, they may not be as effective as traditional air conditioners in very humid environments or for cooling large spaces.
 They are a more energy-efficient option and are best suited for hot, dry climates.

-What to Consider When Comparing Portable Air Conditioners?
+How to Compare Portable Air Conditioners?

 To choose the best portable air conditioner for your cooling needs, here are seven factors to consider.